 An example is seeing the way artistes interact with one another – Korean social relations are dependent, to a certain extent, on age and experience.
 Artistes who debut earlier are shown respect by those who debut later (known as the sunbae/hoobae relationship); and younger artistes show respect to those who are older.
 Even the act of bowing is something some people in New Zealand may not be used to seeing.

 The average Kiwi might know about PSY, but what other acts could you recommend as a good entry point if you’re curious?

-If you’re a young person curious about K-pop, I would definitely recommend BTS.
+If you’re a young person curious about K-pop, I would definitely recommend BTS as an entry point.
 This group has been making waves around the world lately.
 But it’s important to note that the term “K-pop” actually encompasses a wide range of influences and genres.
-So depending on your interests, check out:
+So depending on your interests, you can check out:

 - Pop: TWICE, EXO or SEVENTEEN